 - In addition to your topic of professional expertise, create a list of fields of interests that can add value to your profile (hobbies etc.);

-- Register on Q&A and discussion services like Quora or Reddit, fill in to your profiles, and take part in conversations on the topic that you feel comfortable with;
+- Register on Q&A and discussion services like Quora or Reddit, fill in to your profiles, and take part in conversations on the topics that you feel comfortable with;

 - Start following your industry media and experts, and share updates from them on your social media profiles, but do this with thought in mind that you don’t want to over abuse your followers attention.